FilipBabic/job-fusion-frontend/README.md

 # JobFusion

-A full-stack job board application for recruiters and job seekers, allowing users to post and apply for jobs.
+A front-end job board application for recruiters and job seekers, allowing users to post and apply for jobs.

 ## Features